Vanshika3003/blazeclan_training/assignments.md

     - Create a HTML page (Client using AJAX) to call the HTTP module (Gateway) which further call the Express REST APIs (Back-End Service)
 2. Self-Study
     - Implement a Express REST API that Uploads the File from the Client

+# Date:22-April-2022

+1. Create a Calculator Component using React.js (No Google)
+    - This MUST be Scientific Calculator
+2. Create a Component that will generate CheckBoxList based on Course Array Passed to it
+    - Array [{CourseName:'',Fees:}]
+    - When a CheckBox is checked the, for all 'checked' checkboxes the Total Fees MUST be shown at the bottom